rmeissen/airspace-hugo1/exampleSite/content/english/_index.md

   enable: true
   bg_image: images/slider-bg.jpg
   bg_overlay: true
-  title: A Digital Marketing <br/> & Design Agency
+  title: A Software <br/> & Web Development Agency
   content: We love the web and the work we do.
 We work closely with our clients to
     deliver the best possible solutions for their needs.
   button: